 Now, let’s take a look at what happens when you impart side onto the cue ball, then it makes contact with your object ball – i.e. your red, yellow or black.

 When you play with side, the white ball will cause the object ball to move off it’s natural course upon contact.
 This effect is called “Throw”.

 As illustrated above, when the white ball is struck on the left hand side, clockwise rotation is set in motion.
-By the time the cueball rolls into the red object ball the energy is transferred causing the red to move off-line to the opposite side, in this case to the right.
+By the time the cue ball rolls into the red object ball this energy is transferred causing the red to move off-line to the opposite side, in this case to the right.
 Exactly the opposite effect can be seen when playing the same shot with right hand side.

 EFFECTS OF SIDE SPIN AND THROW SUMMARY

-Alternatively, If you found this content useful and would like more future information and tips – Why not join the 8-BALL POOL COMMUNITY???
+Alternatively, If you found this content helpful and would like more free pool tips?